Purpose of this framework

-- Ensure targeted communication from the school to parents regarding the measures and protocol currently in place at the school, the procedure in the event of infections at school, and communication regarding children or staff who tested positive for COVID-19.
+- Ensure targeted communication from the childcare centre or school to parents regarding the measures and protocol currently in place at the school and/or childcare centre, the procedure in the event of infections at the childcare centre or school, and communication regarding children or staff who tested positive for COVID-19.
 This should preferably be done in consultation with the GGD.

-Steps in the event of an infection or outbreak in a school:
+Steps in the event of an infection or outbreak in a childcare centre or school:

-- If one or more children or employees test positive for COVID-19, it is important that the school board contact the GGD to discuss their action plan (operational perspective) and measures.
+- If one or more children or employees test positive for COVID-19, it is important that the childcare centre or school board contact the GGD to discuss their action plan and measures.
 See also the Guidance on contact and outbreak investigation for COVID-19 in children (in Dutch).

-- Ensure good communication directed at employees, pupils and parents regarding the procedure in response to the infection(s).
+- Ensure good communication directed at employees and parents regarding the procedure in response to the infection(s).

-The following points are supplementary to the standard hygiene measures in schools.
-See also the General Hygiene Guidelines (in Dutch).
+The following points are supplementary to the standard hygiene measures in childcare and schools.
+See also the hygiene guidelines for childcare facilities, kindergartens and after-school childcare, and for primary schools (in Dutch).

-- Ensure that employees and pupils maintain good hand hygiene: wash your hands with soap and water, at least upon arrival at school, when you come in from outdoors, before preparing or eating food, after going to the toilet, after contact with animals, and when hands are dirty or sticky.
+- Ensure that employees and children can all maintain good hand hygiene.
+Provide soap and water.
+Facilitate handwashing at least: upon arrival at the childcare centre or school, after playing outside, before preparing or eating food, after going to the toilet, after contact with animals, and when hands are dirty or sticky.
 An alternative to washing hands with soap and water is to use cleaning wipes intended for hands.
 See also Hygiene and COVID-19.